Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_MANAGE_TECH_DEBT_ITEM_001_v1.md

                   "Overall_Project_Goal": "Resolve prioritized tech debt item [TechDebtKey].", "Phase_Goal": "Assess architectural impact of [TechDebtKey] and define/refine refactoring design if needed.", "Lead_Mode_Specific_Instructions": [
-                    "Review `TechDebtCandidates:[TechDebtKey]` and related code/ConPort items.",
-                    "Determine if fixing this requires architectural changes or a specific design pattern for refactoring.", "If so, your SystemDesigner should document these changes in `SystemArchitecture` (key) or as a `Decision` (integer `id`).", "Provide an updated refactoring approach/specification for LeadDeveloper."
+                    "Your goal is to assess the architectural impact of this tech debt.
+Create a high-level plan and delegate atomic tasks to your specialists as needed.", "Key sub-tasks may include: reviewing the `TechDebtCandidates` item, analyzing related code, determining if fixing this requires architectural changes or a specific design pattern, and documenting these changes in `SystemArchitecture` or as a `Decision`.", "Provide an updated refactoring approach/specification for LeadDeveloper."
                   ],
                   "Required_Input_Context": { "TechDebtCandidate_Ref": { "type": "custom_data", "category": "TechDebtCandidates", "key": "[TechDebtKey]" } },